elliotwoods/ofxRay/readme.md

 A _Camera_ is defined the same as a _Projector_, but has distortion coefficients also.

-### ofxRay::Geometric
+### ofxRay::Base

-All objects within ofxRay inherit from ofGeometric.
+All objects within ofxRay inherit from ofxRay::Base.